NETWAYS/icinga-installer/doc/07-Resources.md

     bind_pw: supersecret
 ```

-NOTICE: When using encryption, either the RootCA certificate must be stored in the system and/or the system's LDAP client must be configured accordingly (e.g., dedicated specification of the RootCA or disabling of verification).
+NOTICE: When using encryption, either the RootCA certificate must be stored in the system and/or the system's LDAP client must be configured accordingly (e.g. dedicated specification of the RootCA or disabling of verification).